-There are three possible scenarios to be considered:
+It is important to study the pocket/mobile probes integration and analyze the possible interferences generated by the mobile probe, on the signal strength signal captured on the phone from cell towers, in the different technologies in order to conclude which deployment scenario is the best to be adopted and to validate the prototype drawn.

-S1, with the pocket probe far away from the mobile probe.
+There were three possible scenarios to be considered:

-S2, being the pocket probe on top of the mobile probe with a cover dividing them.
+S1 - the pocket probe far away from the mobile probe (no interferences).

-S3, being the pocket probe on top of the mobile probe without any cover dividing them.
+S2 - the pocket probe on top of the mobile probe with a cover dividing them.

-It is important to study the pocket/mobile probes integration and analyze the possible interferences generated by the mobile probe, on the signal strength signal captured on the phone from cell towers, in the different technologies in order to conclude which deployment scenario is the best to be adopted and to validate the thought prototype.
+S3 - the pocket probe on top of the mobile probe without any cover dividing them.

-Figure 5.2 takes into consideration the average signal level, with a confidence interval, signal strength level captured by a Samsung Galaxy S7 in the 3 scenarios previously described, at 4G (LTE), 3G (HSPA) and 2G (EDGE) at left, middle and bottom, respectively.
+Figure 5.2 takes into consideration the average signal level, with a 95% confidence interval, signal strength level captured by a Samsung Galaxy S7 in the 3 scenarios previously described, on 4G (LTE), 3G (HSPA) and 2G (EDGE) on the left, middle and bottom, respectively.
 The obtained results are analyzed below, considering 20 measures with 8 seconds of interval each.
 Furthermore, the figure 5.2 also presents a detailed table with the results statistical measures (mean, standard deviation and confidence interval).